bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ```

 * getPrototypeOf()
-As the name suggests, freeze() method is used for getting the protptype of the given object.
+As the name suggests, freeze() method is used for getting the prototype of the given object.

 ```js script
 const prototype1 = {